sadensmol/sadensmol.github.com/resume.md

 It’s system for automatic document exchange in Web ( ERP).
 Written originally in JAVA (J2EE).
 Used struts, hibernate.

-Functionality:
+##### Functionality:

-* Download electronic documents,
+* Download electronic documents
-* Upload electronic documents,
+* Upload electronic documents
-* Print electronic documents,
+* Print electronic documents
-* Save electronic documents in XML format onto hard drive,
+* Save electronic documents in XML format onto hard drive
-* Setup a notification to email that new document has arrived so user does not need to constantly check web-interface for the new electronic documents,
+* Setup a notification to email that new document has arrived so user does not need to constantly check web-interface for the new electronic documents
 * Syncronize commodity codes.
-Another words to establish correspondence between commodity codes of supplier and retail chain,
+Another words to establish correspondence between commodity codes of supplier and retail chain
 * Syncronize outlets' location codes.
-Another words to establish correspondence between delivery location codes of supplier and retail chain, Web-browser and Internet connection are sufficient prerequisites for this package.
+Another words to establish correspondence between delivery location codes of supplier and retail chain

 ### 2012-now Independent Freelance programmer

 #### http://www.odesk.com

-Check out my Odesk profile [sadensmol's Odesk profile ] (https://www.odesk.com/users/~~d44669c503609b2a)
+Check out my Odesk profile [sadensmol's Odesk profile ](https://www.odesk.com/users/~~d44669c503609b2a)